 April is a fantastic time to visit the City by the Bay!
 Now that you've read my recommendations for special events that are happening this month, check out my tips for how to prepare for the April weather, great tours to take at this time of year, restaurants to try, and other fun things to do during your visit.

-On my weather in April page, you will find tips on what to pack and wear during your stay.
-You will also find information on average temps during the month and a few of my favorite things to do.
+On my "Weather in April" page, you will find tips on what to pack and wear during your stay.
+You will also find information on average temperatures during the month and a few of my favorite things to do during this season.